Informatics staff and student expenses guidance

 - Note that for EU grants the submission of itemised receipts for every transaction is essential.
 Without a detailed receipt auditors are likely to remove the charge from the grant.

-- Entertaining should follow the guidance of around £40 per head for a meal.
+- Entertaining should follow the guidance of up to £40 per head for dinner and £20 for lunch.
 In addition, reasonable alcohol will be reimbursed and the School guideline is up to £10 per head.

 - Itemised receipts must be provided.